ParthPatel1998/OOP-JS/README.md

 # OOP-JS
-Demonstrations of Object Orianted Principle in JS
+Demonstrations of Object Oriented Principles in JS